arikmozh/arikmozh/README.md

 <h1 align="center">Hi 👋, I'm I'm Arik Mozharovsky</h1>
-<h3 align="center">Passionate and self-motivated full-stack developer with a strong work ethic and acommitment to delivering exceptional work.
+<h3 align="center">Passionate and self-motivated full-stack developer with a strong work ethic and a commitment to delivering exceptional work.
 Embraces new ideas, seeks growthopportunities, and excels in problem-solving.
 Quick learner, reliable, and known forfostering teamwork.
 Seeking a junior position to contribute as a valuable team member.</h3>

+- 📫 How to reach me **arikmozh@gmail.com**

 - 🌱 I’m currently learning **Remix**

-- 📫 How to reach me **arikmozh@gmail.com**

 - 📄 Know about my experiences [test](test)